 Having enough cash reserves to sustain you during the course of your college program is vital.
 Studying without financial pressures weighing you down has to be your goal.
 Whatever you think is enough money to get by is probably not enough.
 Take another look at your budget, or consider cheaper options.
 Maybe a more affordable college, or even an online degree to reduce your living costs?
 How about a year of working to boost your cash reserves?
 It is better to delay your studies than drop out halfway through because you don’t have the money to continue.

 Not Ready For Campus Life?
-How About An Online Degree?
+How About An Online College Degree?

 The flexibility of distance education could be the ideal solution if you’re unsure about college.
 You might be ready to study, but not so ready to make the dramatic life changes that come with moving to a college campus.
 An online degree resolves that issue by allowing you to study with minimal disruption to your life.